 Like learning languages, once a person learns one programming language, learning others becomes progressively easier.
 In the end though, coding greatness isn’t about which languages you know, but about the specific mindset and skill sets all great programmers must have to be successful.

 Here is our list of skills great young coders need to develop so they can grow into exceptional programmers.

 Essential Skills For Coders

-Critical Thinking – Critical Thinking Skills are extremely important for coders.
+Critical Thinking Skills are extremely important for coders.
 Although they are limited by the strict requirements of the programming language, understanding problems and being able to dig down to the root of an issue will help them develop programs that truly meet and fulfill a need.
-I wrote an entire article dedicated to just this one skill.

 Becoming a great coder is about far more than learning programming, it’s about adopting a critical and problem solving mindset, it’s about creativity and attention to detail, and most of all it’s about the desire to solve a problem and fill a need.
 Go beyond the code and develop these essential skills for coders!